 For some medical services, pre-authorization may be required by your insurance company.
 Failure to do so may result in denial of your claim by your insurance company, thus making you the responsible party for all the costs and/or penalties.
 TCCC registration staff will obtain the necessary pre-authorization from your insurance company on your behalf.
 If you are not covered by insurance and will be responsible for all medical services costs, you may want to contact our financial counselors.
 They will assist in estimating the costs of your initial services and inform you of the deposit policy.

-American Express.
+We will work closely with you and your insurance company; however, unresolved billing issues must be negotiated between you and your insurance company.
+For your payment we accept cash, personal checks, Visa, Master Card and American Express.
 If you have questions regarding a physician's bill, call the inquiries telephone number on that bill.
 If you have questions regarding the TCCC technical charges, please call your patient representative at 908-994-8520/8522.